 GeneCards Summary for ALK Gene

 ALK (Anaplastic Lymphoma Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with ALK include neuroblastoma 3 and inflammatory myofibroblastic tumor.
+Diseases associated with ALK include inflammatory myofibroblastic tumor and alk-positive anaplastic large cell lymphoma.
 Among its related pathways are GPCR Pathway and Akt Signaling.
-GO annotations related to this gene include protein tyrosine kinase activity and NF-kappaB-inducing kinase activity.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is LTK.

 UniProtKB/Swiss-Prot for ALK Gene